tpgmartin/machine-learning-nanodegree/capstone/report.md

 The final model is robust, effective and efficient.
-In this project I have been able to derive a classifier with over 98% accuracy, highly competitive with the benchmark study, in a total running time of only 48.6s (on my laptop).
+In this project I have been able to derive a classifier with over 98% accuracy, highly competitive with the benchmark study, in a total running time of under 160s (on my laptop).
 This is extremely promising moving into a more general setting.

 ### Improvement